+Inscription – Down 17th Street, Longs Peak is visible over the roof of Union Station.
+Together, they symbolize two bases of Denvers economy.
 Since its founding in 1858, Denver has taken advantage of its location for freight and passenger transportation.
-Starting in 1870, the railroads played a major role in Denver’s growth as the center of the Rocky Mountain region.
+Starting in 1870, the railroads played a major role in Denvers growth as the center of the Rocky Mountain region.

 The mountains have also contributed to the local economy, from mineral extraction to recreation and tourism.
 Over time, the people of Denver have drawn from these resources to meet changing economic needs.

 Details – Denver was founded for minerals, but it was the railroads that put the city on the map.
 The bison-hunting Arapaho Indians were comfortable in their settlement at the base of the Rocky Mountains along the banks of the South Platte River.
 The area, part of the Territory of Kansas, had been sparsely settled by pioneers.

 The pioneer year 1848 was upon them, and the Arapahos world was about the change.
 Gold was discovered in California, at Sutter’s Mill, somewhere between Lake Tahoe and San Francisco.
 Occasional parties of prospectors passed through the Arapaho lands looking for gold, but they quickly moved on to California.